I saw this going viral:

 — anabology (@anabology) December 13, 2024

 The above tweet illustrates how proponents of CICO tend to focus on the calories-in “CI” side of the equation and ignore the calories-out “CO” half, such as metabolism.
 However, aside from the occasional anecdotal evidence, there is scant to no evidence to suggest it’s possible to meaningfully raise “CO” without also getting fatter in the process.
-There is no reproducible diet or other method that appreciably raises “CO” in a general population or even replicates at an anecdotal level.
+Based on my research, which I will expound on in this post, there is no reproducible diet or other method that is safe and appreciably raises “CO” in a general population or even replicates at an anecdotal level.

 The guy who posted the tweet, @fire_bottle, despite being held up as an expert and selling product on his website that he claims helps at improving metabolic dysfunction, is still fat.
 So if such a way exists to increase “CO” safely and easily, he hasn’t found it.
 He’s not wrong in so far that metabolic dysfunction plays a role in obesity, but the sad reality is there may be no way to fix it.
 GLP-1 drugs such as Ozempic work on that “CI” part, but drugs that target “CO” tend to be of limited efficacy and possibly unsafe.

 The reality is, “CO” is largely innate.
 That is, for a given bodyweight, how many calories an individual burns is determined almost entirely by genes.
-Controlling for key factors such as weight, height, activity level, and gender, this varies considerably at an individual level, similar to IQ.
-And also like IQ, there is nothing that can be done to raise it meaningfully, except for perhaps tons of stimulants and drugs as as DNP or clenbuterol, which are unsafe when used for weight loss purposes.
+Controlling for key factors such as weight, height, and gender, this varies considerably at an individual level, similar to IQ.
+Two people can be near 100-percent identical in terms every important variable such as weight, height, and physical activity level, be yet vary by 50-100% in terms of daily energy expenditure level (e.g. 2000 kcal/day vs 3000kcal/day) to maintain homeostasis for a given weight, and no one knows why this is.
+And also like IQ, there is nothing that can be done to raise it meaningfully, except for perhaps tons of stimulants and drugs such as DNP or clenbuterol, which are unsafe when used for weight loss purposes.

 Trying to raise “CO” with cardio is not uncommonly offset entirely or to a large extent by adaptive thermogenesis, meaning your body burns fewer calories at rest in such a way that your “CO” is unchanged despite expending more effort.
 This is corroborated by many studies, such as famously by the recent work of Herman Pontzer.
 What he found is that humans exhibit a sort of constrained energy expenditure, meaning that burning more calories through exercise is offset by burning fewer calories at rest, such as reduced NEAT, within the constraint of one’s energy curve.
 And also, increased hunger afterwards.
 Eating a cup of oats or yogurt after a long walk or run will easily negate those extra burned calories from cardio.

-Finally, there is also no evidence to suggest it’s possible to raise metabolism by changing macros (e.g. high fat vs. low fat) [1], or by overeating to kickstart a sluggish metabolism into overdrive in the hope of inducing an ‘afterburner effect‘ when calories are restricted.
+Finally, overeating to kickstart a sluggish metabolism into overdrive in the hope of inducing an afterburner effect when calories are restricted again.
 Any increase of metabolism by overeating is offset by weight gain.
 This is sometimes called a ‘refeed’, and as to if it works, likely not.
-As soon as you stop eating at a surplus, your metabolism again drops fast, so no afterburn effect.
+As soon as you stop eating at a surplus, your metabolism drops at a commensurate rate, so no afterburn effect and added weight loss.
 All you’ve done is set back your progress.

 [1] There is a high thermic effect of protein, at 25-30% vs 5-10% for carbs and 2% for fat, but the evidence is lacking that high protein diets outperform others.